JamesBarciz/twitoff-user-get/README.md

-# Lambda School TwitOff: Tweepy Development Assistance
+# BloomTech TwitOff: Tweepy Development Assistance

-The purpose of this application is to assist students in the Lambda School Data Science curriculum who are having trouble obtaining Twitter Developer credentials for the Unit 3 _TwitOff_ application.
+The purpose of this application is to assist students in the BloomTech Data Science curriculum who are having trouble obtaining Twitter Developer credentials for the Unit 3 _TwitOff_ application.

 With the above credentials, we can obtain user-created Tweets using the `tweepy` package and render them at an endpoint